MustafaMunir123/MustafaMunir123/README.md

+<h1>👋 Hi there, I’m Mustafa Munir</h1>

-- 👋 Hi, I’m Mustafa Munir, Computer Science Undergrad
+- A Computer Science Undergrad of NED University.
 - 👀 I’m interested in problem Solving & Data Sciences
 - 🌱 I’m currently learning Power BI for Data Analysis
 - 📫 How to reach me: LinkedIn -> https://www.linkedin.com/in/mm2036/